Roses Are for the Rich

 Rose Are for the Rich is a 1987 American two-part, four-hour made-for-television drama film starring Lisa Hartman, Bruce Dern, Joe Penny, Richard Masur and Howard Duff.
 The film is directed by Michael Miller and written by Judith Paige Mitchell, based on the 1986 novel of the same name by Jonell Lawson.
 It was originally broadcast on CBS on May 17 and 19, 1987.

 Plot

 In a small town in Appalachia, Autumn's father died in a coal mining accident, and her boyfriend Lonnie died the same way.
 She thinks that the fatalities would not have happened if the owner of the mines, Douglas Osbourne, was concerned about others.
 His son, Brian Osbourne, is angry with his father because of how he treats others, so he decides to not inherit the business.
-Due to her belief that Douglas murdered her husband because of his disregard for others, Autmn decides to go up against him and his business.
+Due to her belief that Douglas murdered her husband because of his disregard for others, Autumn decides to go up against him and his business.
 Autumn becomes a successful businesswoman by working at a store and a bar.
 Both the store owner and bar owner fall in love with her, but she is only interested in stopping Douglas.